NSenaud/NaoChallengeProject/README.md

 # Description

-The NaoChallengeGeoloc module have been written for the 2014's Nao Challenge.
-It allows Nao to guide itself in trial's room.
-It uses a white line which guideNao accross the room, and [datamatrixes](http://en.wikipedia.org/wiki/Data_Matrix) on walls to allow Nao to know where he is in the room.
+Here are all the source code for Nao Challenge 2014 from IUT de Cachan team.

-# Parts of the module
+# Modules

 Modules for Nao are written in C++, Python and Lua.
 The localisation module is whole in C++, Python is used to guide trials and Lua for configuration and scripts.

 # Requirements

-To use the module you'll need a Nao v4 (with Intel Atom processor) and to compile and install Tesseract, Lua and the ALDatamatrix module.
+To use the modules you'll need a Nao v4 (with Intel Atom processor) and to compile and install Tesseract, Lua and the ALDatamatrix module.
 You'll find the second one on the OpenNAO VM with emerge.
 You'll need to download and compile the source code of Tesseract and its dependents on OpenNAO VM.
 The ALDatamatrix